 Let's not forget that Yoruichi fought Soi Fon (one of two female captains in a group of 13).
 Orihime fought a female hollow to protect Tatsuki, while all the other boys fought male hollows, though the thing wasn't especially feminine looking.

 Averted later when Toshiro fights Harribel and Soi Fon, Baraggan.
 Ishida also fought Cirucci.

-Played straight in the Substitute Shinigami Arc, with Rukia facing Riruka.
+Played straight in the Lost Shinigami Arc, with Rukia facing Riruka.

-And averted in the Vandereich arc: Bambietta fights Komamura, Soifon fights a male Vandereich and Rangiku tag-teams with Toshirot to fight another male.
+And averted in the Vandereich arc: Bambietta fights Komamura, Soifon fights BG9 (a robot) and Rangiku tag-teams with Toshiro to fight Cang Du, and later Bazz-B.

-In Gun X Sword, the first time we see Fasalina in action Carmen is the only one around to fight her, this is turns into a challenge so that Carmen is always looking for Fasalina, conveniently pairing them in fights.
+In GUN×SWORD, the first time we see Fasalina in action Carmen is the only one around to fight her, this is turns into a challenge so that Carmen is always looking for Fasalina, conveniently pairing them in fights.

 In Hellsing: Seras Victoria kills Jessica, the female vampire in volume one, then she fights Zorin Blitz in a big battle.
 Although later it seems she was going to battle the Captain, that fight ended up more about Pip vs Captain with him giving the deadly blow.

 Well, Pip did deliver the final blow, but that's it.
 Unless guiding Seras during her duel with the captain counted as doing something.